Kanegraffiti/House-of-Wura/README.md

 - `OPENAI_API_KEY` powers the embedding build script and is required by the chat route.
 - `NEXT_PUBLIC_WA_NUMBER` should be digits only (no plus sign).
 All WhatsApp links are generated from this value.
+- `NEXT_PUBLIC_CONTACT_EMAIL` sets the concierge inbox surfaced throughout the cart and order experience.
 - `NEXT_PUBLIC_INSTAGRAM_URL` powers footer links and the floating Instagram button.
 - `NEXT_PUBLIC_SITE_URL` is used for sitemap/robots metadata and sharing links.
 - `ADMIN_PASSWORD` secures the `/admin/login` route.
 Set this in Vercel → Project Settings → Environment Variables (do not commit secrets).